mindspore-ai/models/research/cv/fairmot/README.md

 There has been remarkable progress on object detection and re-identification in recent years which are the core components for multi-object tracking.
 However, little attention has been focused on accomplishing the two tasks in a single network to improve the inference speed.
 The initial attempts along this path ended up with degraded results mainly because the re-identification branch is not appropriately learned.
 In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
 It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.
 This baseline could inspire and help evaluate new ideas in this field.
 More detail about this model can be found in:

-Zhang Y ,  Wang C ,  Wang X , et al. FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking[J].
+[Paper](https://arxiv.org/abs/2004.01888): Zhang Y, Wang C, Wang X, et al. FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking.
 2020.

 This repository contains a Mindspore implementation of FairMot based upon original Pytorch implementation (<https://github.com/ifzhang/FairMOT>).
 The training and validating scripts are also included, and the evaluation results are shown in the [Performance](#performance) section.